biocuration/isb-website/README.md

 # ISB Website
-Tracker for the website of the International Society for Biocuration
+Issue tracker for the website of the International Society for Biocuration